-- 1. Participants may compete as a team of any number or individually. - 2.
+- 1. Each team will be comprised of three or four members.
+Participants may also compete as individuals. - 2.
 The top three individual scores will be used to determine the final team score. - 3.
 There will be a zero-tolerance policy for cheating; there is to be no talking among participants, looking at other participants' scantrons/notes, or use of cell phones and/or other technological devices.
 If participants are seen doing these things, their scantrons will be pulled immediately and they will be disqualified.